 That’s why in this buying guide, we’ve covered not only some of the most common and best massage oils on the market today, but also a buying guide that will help you choose the right one for your needs.

 There are a truly staggering number of massage oils out there, for every kind of massage imaginable.
 Different products might vary widely between texture, spread-ability, and aroma or therapeutic ingredients.
 To address that multiplicity of options, our buying guide will help you figure out your needs, narrow down your choices, and choose an oil that actually compliments your massage purposes.

 Handheld massagers, in contrast to large devices like massage chairs or tables, are perfect little devices for consumers who need a portable option.
 You’ll have much of the convenience of larger, more automated device, but you’ll be able to stuff a handheld massager in your backpack rather than having to wait until you get home.

-Some things to think about when buying a handheld massager: What kinds of massage are important to you?
+Some things to think about when buying a handheld massager for back or neck pain: What kinds of massage are important to you?
 What area of your body are you mainly planning on using it for?

 Also, if you’re considering a handheld massager, you’d do well to think about tens units as well.
 If you want a massager mostly for chronic pain, soreness, or joint aches, then a tens unit may actually serve your needs better than a handheld massager.

 In contrast, massagers are great for those who don’t quite need pain therapy, but do want to invest a little in the health benefits and relaxation that come with typical massages.

 Finally, if you’re only looking at using a handheld massager for a single part of your body, you should remember that there are many massagers out there targeted to specific body parts, some of which we cover in the listed buying guides: neck and shoulder massagers, head and scalp massagers, even back massagers.
 Don’t jump too quickly onto handheld massagers unless you know a different kind won’t suit you any better.